MARTIMM/raku-mongodb-driver/README.md

 Flags

-* _:upsert_ - If set, the database will insert the supplied object into the collection if no matching document is found.
+* _:upsert_ - Insert the supplied object into the collection if no matching document is found.
-* _:multi_update_ - If set, the database will update all matching documents in the collection (only first matching document is updated by default).
+* _:multi_update_ - Update all matching documents in the collection (only first matching document is updated by default).

 ### Remove documents from collection